 nmap package named

 nmap.org .
-We will use this file as a example where this file hash is all ready provided by nmap web site.
+We will use this file as an example where this file hash is already provided by Nmap web site.

 $ wget https://nmap.org/dist/nmap-7.21.tgz

 We will calculate hash of downloaded file nmap-7.31.tgz

 Here are the contents of the hash file about the downloaded Nmap source file with the name of

 sha512sum to calculate